satrams/rent-rl/README.md

 RENT is built on top of the **[verl](https://github.com/volcengine/verl)** library.

+## Updates:

+[10/31]: we release a checkpoint RENT-Qwen-7B of Qwen2.5-7B-Instruct trained with RENT on AIME24.
+The model can be found at [this huggingface link](https://huggingface.co/aippolit/RENT-Qwen-7B)

 ## Installation:

 Please refer to the existing verl quickstart for installation : [verl Installation](https://verl.readthedocs.io/en/latest/start/install.html)